Linaro/lava/doc/content/technical-references/job-definition/actions/deploy/to-downloads.md

 ```

 The post-processing `steps` are ran inside the provided docker container.
 The
-artefacts will be in sub-directories of the working directory.
+artifacts will be in sub-directories of the working directory.
 The name of
 the sub-directories are the keys of the `images` dictionary (`rootfs` in the
 example).

-!!! info "Using the artefacts"
+!!! info "Using the artifacts"
-    In subsequent deploy actions, you can use the artefacts created by the
+    In subsequent deploy actions, you can use the artifacts created by the
     postprocessing step with `downloads://sid-modified.img`.

 ### LAVA overlay